The process in which OGS performs graduation audits has changed with the implementation of graduate DARS.

-This process is being used for all master's degree and graduate certificate programs.
+This process is being used for all master's degree, doctoral degree, and graduate certificate programs.
 GO-12s are no longer used for master's degree students and program completion forms are no longer used for graduate certificate students.
 (Other GO forms, if applicable to the individual situation, are still required.
 All OGS forms are available here.)

 - The student submits the Application for Awarding of Master's Degree, Doctoral Degree, or Graduate Certificate by the specified deadline.

 - Preliminary DARS audits are run by OGS in week 5 for students who have met the application for graduation deadline.
 The audits are sent to the department for review in a batch.

 - Departments review the preliminary audits and notify OGS of any exceptions needed to the individual DARS reports.
 This step should be done by the 7th week of the term.

 - OGS processes the exceptions to the DARS reports.